The Greek Peloponnese

 Day 6

 This morning we’ll meet our local guide to lead us on a pilgrimage-hike through the Lousios Gorge, famous for its stunning beauty and the musical hum of the nearby Lousios river.
 Throughout our hike we'll visit three monasteries.
 The oldest and now abandoned, Philosophou, or Philosopher, monastery dates back to the middle of the tenth century and its high sparrow perch on the cliff’s edge is indicative of a life of contemplation.
 For centuries this was a center of literacy and culture, housing a secret school during the Ottoman empire.
 Seven Patriarchs and seventy bishops were educated here.
 We’ll also visit the New Philosophou monastery, built in the middle of the seventeenth century, and frescoed with the colorful lives of the saints.
 Around noon we’ll arrive at the inspiring Prodromos Monastery built into the cliff's edge.
 Operating as a hermitage from the twelfth century, Prodromos, or the forerunner, referring to Saint John the Baptist is situated between the silence and indescribable beauty of nature.
 After lighting a candle for a loved one and contemplating the scenes of the frescoed walls we’ll regroup for a picnic lunch before returning to Dimitsana for a free afternoon.
-We’ll regroup this evening to a Greek cooking class followed by dinner.

 Bus time: ~ 1 hr.